MakeSchool-Tutorials/Superhero-Team-Dueler/P01-Getting-Started/content.md

 ## Take Damage

-There are many ways that damage can be controlled.
-It's common practice to use a method to handle updating values within an object instead of just setting them directly.
-These are commonly referred to as getters and setters.
-They allow us to later on decide whether our hero will take the full damage amount or perhaps a different amount.

-Right now though lets just update our hero's current health to reflect the damage amount passed in to this method.
+When a hero takes damage it's `self.current_health` is decreased.
+While you can set a property directly, it's common practice to call a method instead the job of this method is to make the change to the property.
+This system offers an advantage as it allows your software to react the change of the property.
+For example, a hero might take less damage if they have a force field, or they might say "Ouch!" if they get hit harder, or they might fall over over if they run out of health.

+>[info]
+> Methods that handle changes in properties are called setters.
+Methods that return the value of a property are called setters.

+Your job is to subtract the damage passed to `take_damage()` from the hero's `self.current_health`.

 ```python
 def take_damage(self, damage):